ConBee II Review 2026: Setup, Performance & Alternatives

 Before buying new devices, check the deCONZ compatibility list, Zigbee2MQTT supported devices list or Home Assistant community reports.

-ConBee II is still a capable Zigbee USB gateway but ConBee III is the newer model.
+If you are wondering about ConBee II vs ConBee III, ConBee II is still a capable Zigbee USB gateway but ConBee III is the newer model.

 | Feature | ConBee II | ConBee III |